wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 -----------

-### AUTHORISATION_SERVER
+### AUTHENTICATION_SERVER

-If you want to deploy an authorisation server then set this to "1" otherwise set it to "0"
+If you want to deploy an authentication server then set this to "1" otherwise set it to "0"

 ---------